eabrash/capstone-cubbies/README.md

 The capstone version of Cubbies is written for the PC.
 However, in the long term, Cubbies is intended as a 3D environment authoring and sharing tool intended primarily for virtual reality headsets.

 Just want to try it out (without building the code in Xcode)?
-You can download a version for recent Macs from [here](https://www.dropbox.com/s/hlgs6qn6m97e3h1/Cubbies-Application.dmg?dl=0) (the .dmg file was too large to put on Github).
+You can download a version for recent Macs from [here](https://www.dropbox.com/s/bheffwuadlx27cc/Cubbiesv5-dmg.dmg?dl=0) (the .dmg file was too large to put on Github).

-##Who might use Cubbies?
+##Why I chose this project

 Although Cubbies leverages much of the graphics and realtime rendering technology and know-how developed by the game industry, its target audience is fundamentally different.
 A specific objective of mine is to make Cubbies something that is fun for people (perhaps disproportionately girls and women) who want to do something in gorgeous 3D that does not involve shooting enemies or blowing stuff up.
 As a kid, I remember trying to use the Quake level editor to build a house.
 The living room of my house featured sofas made out of dungeon stone and a reflecting pool made out of toxic sludge, because those were the textures that were available.